-Criteria JORC Code explanation Commentary ommentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
+Criteria J ORC Code explanation Co ommentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
 Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
-1. The Ore Reserve estimate is based on the 30th June 2014 Mineral Resource for Tritton mine, estimated by two digital block models; Measured Mineral Resource is estimated by the Tritton mine grade control block model; tr_gc_bm_19june2014_rescat_as_at_30june2014.mdl.; and Indicated Mineral Resource estimated by the Tritton mine resource block model trn_gc_budget_fy2012_15may2012_run4_pillars_as_at_30jun2014_rescat.mdl.
-Mr. Byron Dumpleton is the competent person responsible for Mineral Resource Estimation and both estimating models.
+1. The Ore Reserve estimate is based on the 30 th June 2014 Mineral Resource for Tritton mine, estimated by two digital block models; Measured Mineral Resource is estimated by the Tritton mine grade control block model; tr_gc_bm_19june2014_rescat_as_at_30june2014.mdl.; and Indicated Mineral Resource estimated by the Tritton mine resource block model trm_gc_budget_fy2012_15may2012_run4_pillars_as_at_30jun2014_rescat.mdl.
+Mr Byron Dumpleton is the competent person responsible for Mineral Resource Estimation and both estimating models.
 The Tritton grade control model is used to estimate all Ore Reserve from surface to RL 4305m level.
-The Tritton resource block model is used to estimate all Ore Reserve is estimated below RL 4305m.
+The Tritton resource block model is used to estimate all Ore Reserve below RL 4305m level to the base of the resource.
+Only Probable Ore Reserve is estimated below RL 4305m.
 Mineral Resources are quoted as INCLUSIVE of the Ore Reserve estimate Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-Mr. Ian Sheppard, competent person for the Tritton mine Ore Reserve, has visited the Tritton mine on several occasions and is familiar with the mine conditions.
+Mr Ian Sheppard, competent person for the Tritton mine Ore Reserve, has visited the Tritton mine on several occasions and is familiar with the mine conditions.
 Study status The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
-The Code requires that a study to at least Pre- Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
+The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
 Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered.
-1. 2.
-Tritton mine Ore Reserve estimate is based on eight years of mine production history, production budgets, and mine designs that in aggregate exceed the level of detail expected from a feasibility study.
+1. production budgets, and mine designs that in aggregate exceed the level of detail expected from a feasibility study.
 The mine budget and associated Life of Mine plan demonstrate the technical and economic viability of mining the Ore Reserve.
-Modifying factors used in the conversion of Mineral Resource to Ore Reserve are based on reconciliation and observation of past mining and ore processing performance.